shambhu22/tailwind-starter-kit/README.md

 # Getting Started with Tailwind starter kit for React App

-This is a welcome kit to start your react app using tailwind CSS.
+Webninjaz have developed a starter welcome kit to start your react app using tailwind CSS.
 This repo will help you skip setting up tailwind css on your react application.
 Happy Coding!

 ## Available Scripts